 Warren County Bikeway

-Due to construction, The bikeway will be closed between Dix Avenue and Hunter St. in Glens Falls until further notice.
+Due to construction, The bikeway will be closed between Hunter St. and Ridge Rd. in Glens Falls until further notice.

 The Warren County Bikeway is a paved 9.4 mile multi-use trail for bicycling, walking and running.
 The bikeway begins at Platt Street in downtown Glens Falls and continues north with rolling hills to Ft.
 George Road in Lake George.
 There are (2) parking lots for public use located on Leonard Street in the City of Glens Falls and the other is on Country Club Road in the Town of Queensbury.
 Where a separate trail was not possible, the trail intersects with local roads and shares the shoulder of the road.
 The bikeway has several kiosks with maps of the area and many points of interest.
 There are also several historical signs telling of times past and historical events.
 The bikeway becomes a shared use trail with the South Warren Snowmobile Club as a designated snowmobile trail in December through March.
 The snowmobile trail begins at the intersection of Bloody Pond Road and continues north to Ft.
 George Road.